19111OdooApp/OdooApp-Android/core/jsonrpc/README.md

 - [base](core/jsonrpc/base) - contains protocols, base interfaces for implementation and errors
 - [core](core/jsonrpc/core) - special module, for external consumers, so **if you want to use this library, just include it**
 - [engine](core/jsonrpc/engine) - main module of library, which contain all implementations of [base](core/jsonrpc/base)
-- [parser](core/jsonrpc/parser) - module, which contains parser for request and response result

 ## Details about creating request
 So, in the basic scenario, you will need to create the following request body: